d-khan/assembly/Welcome_letter.md

 ## Welcome to the CISC 211 Computer Organization and Assembly Language course

-Hi, and welcome to CISC 211 Computer Organization and Assembly Language class.
-Thanks for enrolling.
-I am looking forward to going through the course with you.
-My name is Dr Danish Khan, and you can contact me via **dkhan@sdccd.edu**
+Welcome to the CISC 211 Computer Organization and Assembly Language class.
+Thank you for enrolling!
+I am looking forward to exploring the course with you.
+My name is Dr. Danish Khan, and you can contact me at **dkhan@sdccd.edu**

 ## 1. The first thing to do - setup SDCCD email address